langurmonkey/website-source/content/blog/2021/my-setup-2.md

 By now I've ditched [RawTherapee](https://rawtherapee.com) and use [darktable](https://www.darktable.org) exclusively.
 I've grown more and more fond of this amazing piece of software and how well thought out it is.
 Granted, it hits you hard at start, but it is worth investing some time to learn its ins and outs.

 At the end of the day, both are very capable and produce good results.
-Also, both support `.CR2` and `.RW2` from my Canon 40D and my Panasonic Lumix LX10/15 respectively (see the [photo section](/photography)).
+Also, both support `.CR2` and `.RW2` from my Canon 40D and my Panasonic Lumix LX10 respectively (see the [photo section](/photography)).

 ## Scripting

-Most of my scripts are written in POSIX shell, even though for more complex things or when I get lazy and don't remember some of the weird POSIX syntax I also use `python` from time to time.
+Most of my scripts are written in POSIX shell, even though for more complex things or when I get lazy and don't remember some of the weird POSIX syntax I also use Python from time to time.

 ## Weather in terminal